-Changing New Zealand’s currency to a decimal system was suggested from the early 1900s.
+Changing New Zealand’s currency to a decimal system was suggested as early as 1908.
 A government-appointed currency committee considered decimalisation in 1933, but decided against it because of costs associated with the change, and the depressed economic conditions.

 The power of 10

 Decimal currency is a money system in which the units are parts or powers of 10.
 There are 100 cents to every dollar, which makes monetary calculations simple.